Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/01_Lesson-Development.md

 ### Materials to Prepare

-- Presentation on creating good learning objectives and what makes them good.
+- **Presentation** on creating good learning objectives and what makes them good.
-- Activities: Have a list of good and bad learning objectives to compare.
+- **Activity 1:** Have a list of good and bad learning objectives to compare.
-- Activities: Facilitate how to match learning objectives to learning activities.
+- **Activity 2:** Facilitate how to match learning objectives to learning activities.

 ### Instructor Notes